Your rights at work

 Fair work is for everyone

-Fair work is for everyone in Australia.
+Fair and safe work is for everyone in Australia.

 This is important information for all workers.
 It could help you, a friend or family member.